-For the purposes of this demonstration, because this isn't really a sock that's meant to be worn, the heel is worked in Garter Stitch.
+For this demonstration, because this isn't a sock that's meant to be worn, the heel is worked in Garter Stitch.
 To knit it my way, slip the first stitch as if to purl on each row, then knit across.
 Repeat this row until 10 rows have been worked.
 End on a right side row.Continue to 9 of 12 below.

 09 of 12

 Turning the Heels and Picking Up Stitches

 To turn a heel, you have to work short rows, meaning that you aren't working across all the stitches in a single sock's heel on every row.
 That means when you're working socks two at a time, you have to complete one heel turn before you can start the other.